 1. The Bodytone and Brightness scale

-Initially developed by Anthony Smallwood and part of worldwide accepted nomenclature, our new easy to use bodytone and brightness scale can really help anyone become consistent in grading opal.
-This takes you some of the way to understanding how opal is valued.
+Initially developed by Anthony Smallwood and part of worldwide accepted nomenclature, our new easy to use body tone and brightness scale can help anyone become consistent in grading opal.
+This takes you some of the ways to understanding how opal is valued.

-You might have found us through Google, via Facebook or even Youtube and I expect ALL of you have watched at least one of our videos at some stage.
-As you’ve probably guessed, we are passionate in educating everyone about opal and spreading the word on this amazing natural stone.
+You might have found us through Google, via Facebook or even Youtube, and I expect ALL of you have watched at least one of our videos at some stage.
+As you’ve probably guessed, we are passionate about educating everyone about opal and spreading the word on this amazing natural stone.
 Along with this blog, our Facebook and Pinterest pages and my random Instagram account, we hope to bring the world of opal to as many people as possible who in turn will do the same.
-By watching, learning and buying opal a body of knowledge is slowly built up which helps you understand the nature and value of the opal.
+By watching, learning and buying opal, a body of knowledge is slowly built up, which helps you understand the nature and value of the opal.

-We can’t promise miracles – or that there will be a silver bullet on exactly how to value opal anytime soon but we are so enjoying the journey with you all, listening and taking your feedback so that we can deliver the types of information you want to hear to help you learn and grow within the world of opal.
+We can’t promise miracles – or that there will be a silver bullet on exactly how to value opal anytime soon.
+Still, we are so enjoying the journey with you all, listening and taking your feedback so that we can deliver the types of information you want to hear to help you learn and grow within the world of opal.

-We love hearing your feedback so if there is something you think we need to cover – or revisit, drop us an email or comment below.
+We love hearing your feedback, so if you think we need to cover – or revisit, drop us an email or comment below.
 You know we love to answer questions!